1Spirit1/Learn-Linux/contributing.md

  1. See the Issue section <br/>

 Try to make PR to only for open issues.
 See the issue section for open issues.
 Get yourself assigned and work on it.
-Issuesthat contain "open-assign" tag don't need assignment, anyone can work on them.<br/>
+Issuesthat contain "self-assign" tag don't need assignment, anyone can work on them.<br/>
 **NOTE :** If think any area needs modification like content is outdated,typo, improvement you can open that issue by yourself and work on it.